aresPanos/mlgpf/README.md

 # Large Scale Multi-Label Learning using Gaussian Processes #

-This repository includes the code used in our paper [Large Scale Multi-Label Learning using Gaussian Processes](https://www.springer.com/journal/10994) to reproduce results.
+This repository includes the code used in our paper [Large Scale Multi-Label Learning using Gaussian Processes](https://www.springer.com/journal/10994).

 ## Requirements ##
 numpy - version